 Sleep is rapidly becoming a hi-tech business.
-And if you’ve been following Sleep Junkies for any time, you’ll know we like to keep up to date with the latest innovations in the world of sleep tech.
+And if you’ve been following Sleep Junkies for any time, you’ll know we like to keep up to date with the latest innovations in the world of sleep technology.

 So we were very interested to read a new joint report by the National Sleep Foundation (NSF) and the Consumer Electronics Association (CEA) into public awareness and perceptions of sleep technology.